BruceMT/pythonPJ/README.md

 --------
 #2)Environment and Libaries needed for the project:

-Plan to use'Python 3.7' , 'Pygame'.
+Plan to use'Python 3.7' , 'Pygame package'.
 --------
 #3)Implementation plan: